 Immunocompromised patients may not have a rash and can develop severe, progressive giant cell pneumonia.

-Atypical measles syndrome usually occurs in people previously immunized with the original killed-virus measles vaccines, which have been unavailable since 1968.
+Atypicalmeasles syndrome usually occurs in people previously immunized with the original killed-virus measles vaccines, which have been unavailable since 1968.
 The older vaccines can alter disease expression after infection with wild-type measles.
 Atypical measles syndrome may begin abruptly, with high fever, prostration, headache, abdominal pain, and cough.
 The rash may appear 1 to 2 days later, often beginning on the extremities, and may be maculopapular, vesicular, urticarial, or purpuric.
 Edema of the hands and feet may occur.
-Pneumonia and hilar adenopathy are common and may be prolonged; chest x-ray abnormalities may persist for weeks to months.
+Pneumonia, pleural effusion, and hilar adenopathy may develop; chest x-ray abnormalities may persist for weeks to months.
 Symptomatic hypoxemia may occur.

 Bacterial superinfections include pneumonia, laryngotracheobronchitis, and otitis media.
 Measles transiently suppresses delayed hypersensitivity, which can worsen active TB and temporarily prevent reaction to tuberculin and histoplasmin antigens in skin tests.
 Bacterial superinfection is suggested by pertinent focal signs or a relapse of fever, leukocytosis, or prostration.

-Acute thrombocytopenic purpura may occur after infection resolves and cause a mild, self-limited bleeding tendency, although occasionally bleeding is severe.
+Acute thrombocytopenic purpura may occur after infection resolves and cause a mild, self-limited bleeding tendency; occasionally, bleeding is severe.

 Transient hepatitis and diarrhea may occur during an acute infection.

-Subacute sclerosing panencephalitis (SSPE) is a rare, progressive, ultimately fatal, late complication of measles (see Subacute Sclerosing Panencephalitis (SSPE)).
+Subacute sclerosing panencephalitis (SSPE—see Subacute Sclerosing Panencephalitis (SSPE)) is a rare, progressive, ultimately fatal, late complication of measles.